based2/KB/network/ip_filter.md

 block from any to 91.191.209.166
 # UK https://www.abuseipdb.com/check/
 block from any to 91.191.209.198
-# https://threatfox.abuse.ch/browse/malware/win.formbook/ collegeclubapparel(.)com www.collegeclubapparel(.)com www.blueberry-breeze(.)com blueberry-breeze(.)com
+# https://threatfox.abuse.ch/browse/malware/win.amadey/ second.amadgood(.)com  second.amadgood(.)com https://threatfox.abuse.ch/browse/malware/win.formbook/ collegeclubapparel(.)com www.collegeclubapparel(.)com www.blueberry-breeze(.)com blueberry-breeze(.)com
 block from any to 91.195.240.117
 # https://blog.lumen.com/zuorat-hijacks-soho-routers-to-silently-stalk-networks/
 block from any to 91.196.70.49